 High Street, Colliers Wood, London SW19

-An inexpensive church of the 1960s, with a neo-Georgian show front to the High Street concealing an otherwise functional building.
+An inexpensive church of the 1960s, with a neo-Georgian show front to the High Street and some good later furnishings.

 Colliers Wood was originally part of the parish of Tooting, which started in 1896 and whose church of St Boniface dates from 1907.
-Although Colliers Wood was still a rural area in the early 1930s, the extension of the Northern Underground Line to Morden in 1926 made urban growth inevitable and in 1933 Fr Cosmo Brown, the parish priest of Tooting, obtained the present site in Colliers Wood High Street for a new church.
+Although Colliers Wood was still a rural area in the early 1930s, the extension of the Northern Line to Morden in 1926 made urban growth inevitable and in 1933 Fr Cosmo Brown, the parish priest of Tooting, obtained the present site in Colliers Wood High Street for a church.
 Fundraising was interrupted by the war, and after the war local priority was given to building the new church of the Assumption in Links Road, Tooting.
-In the mid-1960s Canon Thomas Clifton of Tooting commissioned plans for a new church from the architect Conor Fahy, with the instruction that the building should be in the Georgian style.
-The new church was opened in 1966.
+In the mid-1960s Canon Thomas Clifton of Tooting commissioned plans from Conor Fahy ARIBA, with the instruction that the building should be in the Georgian style.
+The church was opened in 1966.
 Shortly after Fr Dunn succeeded Canon Clifton in 1971 serious structural defects were found in the new church, which was repaired under the supervision of Paul Michelmore ARIBA.
 Colliers Wood became a separate parish in 1975.There have been a number of minor internal alterations.

 Original Date: 1966

 Listed Grade: Not Listed